krishnendusukumar/kron-jobs/SETUP_GUIDE.md

-# PingJobs - Complete Setup Guide
+# KronJob - Complete Setup Guide

 ## 🚀 Quick Start

-This guide will help you set up the complete PingJobs LinkedIn job scraper from scratch.
+This guide will help you set up the complete KronJob LinkedIn job scraper from scratch.

 ## Prerequisites